-Heroes and Civilians is a collection of short stories and very short stories written between 2005 and 2010.
+Heroes and Civilians is a collection of short stories and very short stories.

-It’s got a story about a rabbit, and one about a robot, one about a magician, and one about giant monsters, a few about superheroes, and one about bears on bicycles.
+It’s got a story about a rabbit, one about a robot, one about a magician, one about giant monsters, a few about superheroes and one about bears on bicycles.
 There’s also a subject index.